 WPML lets you redirect visitors to their preferred language, offering their native content as default.

-To enable browser language redirect, go to WPML->Languages->Browser language redirect.
+To enable browser language redirect, go to WPML → Languages page, and find the Browser language redirect.

 WPML will do this language redirect only once and then not redirect anymore.
 We do this to allow visitors to still switch languages.
 If we always push back to the browser’s language, visitors will not be able to manually switch languages after WPML redirects them to the language set by their browser.